altocodenl/tagaway/readme.md

    - On double click, images fail to open in most cases
    - When opening thumbnail, big image is superimposed to the same piv (it's like a piv is opened on top of another)
    - photo slider Error sound when pressing arrow keys to navigate gallery.
 This exact same problem https://stackoverflow.com/questions/57726300/safari-error-sound-when-pressing-arrow-keys-to-navigate-gallery#:~:text=1%20Answer&text=It%20seems%20that%20Safari%20browser,no%20input%20element%20in%20focus.

-- gotoB v2
-   - Migrate to gotoB v2.
-   - Long-standing bugs, see after migration to gotoB v2:
-      - Clicking on a tag and a year tag selects two tags (onclick on recycled element gets triggered).
-      - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
-Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.
-      - Replicate & fix mysterious shift bug.
-      - Intermittent 403 from GET csrf when already being logged in.
-      - When performance is slow in the browser, double click to open piv when piv is already selected doesn't open the piv.

 - Accounts
    - Recover/reset password.